Eating a well-balanced diet when you’re pregnant will help keep you healthy and help give your baby the nutrition it needs as it develops.

 Particularly important nutrients are:

 During the first few weeks of pregnancy, before most women find out that they’re pregnant, the neural tube has already developed, or closed.
 The neural tube forms the baby’s brain and spinal cord, which is essential to the central nervous system.
 A woman’s nutritional folate levels can play an important role in the formation of the neural tube.
-Folic acid, the supplemental form of folate, is clinically proven7 to reduce the risk of neural tube defects like spina bifida.
+Folic acid, a supplemental form of folate, is clinically proven7 to reduce the risk of neural tube defects like spina bifida.

 The demand for folic acid also increases during pregnancy, especially in the 3rd trimester.
 Therefore it’s important to take a pregnancy multivitamin and mineral supplement with folic acid, like Elevit, while you’re planning to conceive, pregnant and breastfeeding.
 Elevit contains 800 mcg of folic acid.
 Elevit meets the Australian recommended daily intakes for folic acid in pregnancy.